LEADERS & TEAMS

 WHERE PERFORMANCE ACTUALLY BREAKS DOWN

 Breakdowns rarely announce themselves.
-They appear gradually, in communication that becomes unclear under pressure, in roles that are not fully understood, in decision-making that fragments when it matters most.
+They appear gradually, in communication that becomes unclear under pressure, in roles that may not be fully clear, in decision-making that becomes harder to coordinate when it matters most.
 In strengths that go underused and thinking styles that create friction rather than depth.

 Individually, these may seem small.
 Collectively, they define how a team performs.